tinusaur/guides/docs/tinusaur-board-2-assembling/Identifying-value-resistors.md

 ![Resistor Scheme](https://github.com/tinusaur/guides/blob/master/docs/images/resistor_scheme.jpg)

 Using this color scheme, you can determine the value of the resistors in the Tinosaur kit.
-After identifying the resistors based on their value, you can consult the Printed Circuit Board (PBC) scheme to place the resistors in the correct location.
+After identifying the resistors based on their value, you can consult the printed circuit board (PBC) scheme to place the resistors in the correct location.
 <!-- content-add: info about both resistors -->

 Example